Elodin77/Trurene-RPG/README.md

 This is a game which I, Djimon Jayasundera, have made as part of a submission for a Computer Science project.
 Expect bugs, errors and some incorrect information in the files contained in this repository.

+I would be happy for you to contact me for feedback or any other matter.
+My personal email is djimondjayasundera@icloud.com.

 ## Feedback

 Feedback is greatly appreciated and can be given through the form at https://forms.gle/rNMHBPLkZixPSEyX6.